 Hershey (HSY) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Hershey as it approaches its next earnings report date.
-On that day, Hershey is projected to report earnings of $1.66 per share, which would represent year-over-year growth of 12.93%.
+Investors will be hoping for strength from Hershey as it approaches its next earnings release, which is expected to be July 28, 2022.
+The company is expected to report EPS of $1.66, up 12.93% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.22 billion, up 11.59% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.03 per share and revenue of $9.97 billion.
-These totals would mark changes of +11.84% and +11.11%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $8.03 per share and revenue of $9.97 billion, which would represent changes of +11.84% and +11.11%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Hershey.
+Investors might also notice recent changes to analyst estimates for Hershey.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Hershey currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Hershey is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Hershey has a Forward P/E ratio of 27.51 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 26.08.
+Digging into valuation, Hershey currently has a Forward P/E ratio of 27.47.
+For comparison, its industry has an average Forward P/E of 25.08, which means Hershey is trading at a premium to the group.

-Also, we should mention that HSY has a PEG ratio of 3.59.
+Meanwhile, HSY's PEG ratio is currently 3.58.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-HSY's industry had an average PEG ratio of 3.59 as of yesterday's close.
+HSY's industry had an average PEG ratio of 3.58 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.